2013 Speaking schedule:

 I am available to give presentations to your library or genealogy society across the country.
 All my lectures are given in person, with a PowerPoint presentation and paper handouts, which will be emailed to the organizer at least two days before the event.

 My rates vary, according to distance traveled, time needed to prepare, and number of presentations.
-My basic fee for presentations in Western Washington libraries is $175 for a two hour presentation; this is often adjusted according to the society's budget.
+My basic fee for presentations in Western Washington libraries is $150-250 for a two hour presentation.